-Valid Values: Any character string Changes Take Effect: Immediately environments.
+Valid Values: Any character string

 Identifies the T-Server customer.
 You must set this option to the name of the tenant that is using this T-Server.
 You must specify a value for this option if you are working in a multi-tenant environment.